oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 ```
 {% endraw %}

 This code contains the main toolbar and menu of the application.
-Because we used the Flex-Layout directives to set the layout for the elements, there's no extra styles needed.
+Because we used the Flex-Layout directives to set the layout for the elements, no extra styles are needed.

-Now, open `src/app/app.component.ts` and modify the component title and add a public `isAuthenticated` property.
+Now, open `src/app/app.component.ts`, modify the component title, and add a public `isAuthenticated` property.
 The contents of the file should look like this.

 ```ts
 import { Component } from '@angular/core';